Sumerian Minor Gods and Goddesses

 There are more particularly two gods - Ea and Enlil - whose powers and attributes pass over to Marduk.
 In the case of Ea the transfer proceeds pacifically and without involving the effacement of the older god.
 Marduk is viewed as the son of Ea.
 The father voluntarily recognizes the superiority of the son and hands over to him the control of humanity.
 This association of Marduk and Ea, while indicating primarily the passing of the supremacy once enjoyed by Eridu to Babylon as a religious and political centre, may also reflect an early dependence of Babylon upon Eridu, not necessarily of a political character but, in view of the spread of culture in the Euphrates valley from the south to the north, the recognition of Eridu as the older centre on the part of the younger one.

-While the relationship between Ea and Marduk is thus marked by harmony and an amicable abdication on the part of the father in favour of his son, Marduk's absorption of the power and prerogatives of Enlil of Nippur was at the expense of the latter's prestige.
+While the relationship between Ea and Marduk is thus marked by harmony and an amicable abdication on the part of the father in favor of his son, Marduk's absorption of the power and prerogatives of Enlil of Nippur was at the expense of the latter's prestige.
 After the days of Hammurabi, the cult of Marduk eclipses that of Enlil, and although during the four centuries of Kassite control in Babylonia (c.
-1570 BC1157 BC), Nippur and the cult of Enlil enjoyed a period of renaissance, when the reaction ensued it marked the definite and permanent triumph of Marduk over Enlil until the end of the Babylonian empire.
+1570 BC-1157 BC), Nippur and the cult of Enlil enjoyed a period of renaissance, when the reaction ensued it marked the definite and permanent triumph of Marduk over Enlil until the end of the Babylonian empire.
 The only serious rival to Marduk after ca. 1000 BC is Anshar in Assyria.
 In the south Marduk reigns supreme.
 He is normally referred to as Bel "Lord".

 When Babylon became the capital of Mesopotamia, the patron deity of Babylon was elevated to the level of supreme god.
-In order to explain how Marduk seized power, Enûma Elish was written, which tells the story of Marduk's birth, heroic deeds, and becoming the ruler of the gods.
+In order to explain how Marduk seized power, Enuma Elish, was written, which tells the story of Marduk's birth, heroic deeds, and becoming the ruler of the gods.
 This can be viewed as a form of Mesopotamian apologetics.

-In Enûma Elish, a civil war between the gods was growing to a climatic battle.
+In Enuma Elish a civil war between the gods was growing to a climatic battle.
 The Anunnaki gods gathered together to find one god who could defeat the gods rising against them.
 Marduk, a very young god, answered the call, and was promised the position of head god.When he killed his enemy he "wrested from him the Tablets of Destiny, wrongfully his" and assumed his new position.
 Under his reign humans were created to bear the burdens of life so the gods could be at leisure.

 People were named after Marduk.
-For example, the Biblical personality Mordechai (Book of Esther) used this Gentile name in replacement of his Hebrew name Bilshan.Babylonian texts talk of the creation of Eridu by the god Marduk as the first city, 'the holy city, the dwelling of their [the other gods] delight'.
+For example, the Biblical personality Mordechai (Book of Esther) used this Gentile name in replacement of his Hebrew name Bilshan.Ba bylonian texts talk of the creation of Eridu by the god Marduk as the first city, 'the holy city, the dwelling of their the other gods delight'.

 Nabu, god of wisdom, is a son of Marduk.